 A manufacturer actually manufacturers the end product that you are purchasing.
 Some manufacturers will have a drop shipping program in place where you can partner directly with them.
 This is ideal because there are no middle men so you will usually be getting the best prices which means you can get the greatest profit margins.

 A drop ship wholesaler is someone that purchases products from the manufacturer and then drop ships them on behalf of you (the retailer).
 Many times manufactures just want to focus on manufacturing and don’t want to deal with selling to small companies so they will sell in bulk to a drop ship wholesaler who will then create a drop shipping program for retailers like you to join.

 A slightly different term you may come across is a drop ship aggregator.
 A drop ship aggregator like WorldWideBrands is essentially a wholesaler that partners with hundreds of manufacturers and makes it easy for you to add products from those hundreds of manufacturers to your own store.

 While this sounds good in theory, a drop shipping aggregator like WorldWideBrand takes a cut of your margins for this service.
 Being that drop shipping inherently already has slim margins, this makes it extremely difficult to build any sizable business.
 In addition, these aggregators usually charge hundreds of dollars in yearly fees.

-Note: I personally do not recommend or support using any drop shipping aggregator service at this time.
+Note: We personally do not recommend or support using any drop shipping aggregator service at this time.